naumenko-sa/cre/README.md

 # 1. Create a project (projects) to run with bcbio.

 ## 1a.
-If you start from bam files.
+If you start with bam files.
 Suppose you have a WES trio, or a cohort of trios, each sample is a bam file.
 Then create a file table.txt where each line is sample_name<tab>family_name<tab>file.bam, i.e.
 ```